Quick Start for Developers

 If you run into trouble with the environment or just want a clean start, you can run:

-The --recreate flag will delete the conda environment and create it from scratch.
+The --recreate flag will delete the environment and create it from scratch.
 This takes just a little extra time.

 Creating/updating only the polaris environment